Case Study: Mountjoy Prison

 Finding time to practice was the biggest challenge reported which is a universal challenge for most of us in the fast-paced environment we live in.
 All participants reported participating in home practice, but the length varied, and this is to be expected.
 Mindfulness is a habit, and like all habits, it takes time to anchor.
 Integrating mindfulness consistently into the workplace was another issue raised.

 The Way Forward

 Another factor contributing to the success of the course was management’s commitment to the project.
-Participants were released from duty to attend the two-hour weekly session and the retreat day.
+Participants were released from duty to attend the weekly session and the retreat day.

 Mindfulness needs to be practiced regularly to accrue its benefits.
 Individual responsibility plays a big factor in this, however where an employer creates an environment in which practice is openly encouraged, this helps spread its impact.
 Creating a compassionate mindful work environment can only benefit employees and the prisoner population.
 This will not happen overnight; it takes time planning and commitment from leadership to encourage a broad population of employees (and prisoners) to participate in mindfulness training.

 “Susan worked with a number of our staff in Mountjoy, bringing the first MBSR programme to the Irish prison, she has been inspirational and has created a fantastic platform for us to develop and embed a culture of wellness and employee engagement.

 I hope to work with Susan in the near future.”